 As a family-owned business since 1985, Apex Pest Control helps homeowners across Florida protect their homes from intrusive animals and insects.
 We believe in exceptional customer service and in preserving the local ecosystem, so we provide reliable, effective, sustainable, and safe solutions.
 Get a quote from us today or contact us if you have any questions.

 Our company is committed to safeguarding the health and safety of our customers and team.
-As we monitor the situation of COVID-19 in Florida, we want to keep you informed about what Apex Pest Control is doing to prevent the spread of the virus in our communities and how we can help.
+As we continue monitoring the situation of COVID-19 and Variant spread in Florida, we want to keep you informed about what Apex Pest Control is doing to prevent the spread of the virus in our communities and how we can help.

-We have implemented the following additional safeguards to further protect our customers:
+We have implemented the following additional safeguards to further protect our employees and customers:

-All staff have been instructed to keep a social distance between customers and between each other.
+All staff has been instructed to stop shaking hands or making contact and to keep a safe distance from customers and each other when humanly possible.

-Provide exterior-only pest service if residents do not want inside services.
+Provide exterior service if the customers do not want inside services at this time.

 Posted on March 13, 2020 in: Bed Bugs|Comments Off on Unexpected Places Bed Bugs Could Be Hiding